chikorita157/bashupgrade/readme.md

 * Restore backup versions (Useful when installing the offical patch)

 This program requires XCode and Command Line Tools since the script downloads the source (from Apple), applies the patches and compiles it.
 To get XCode:
-* 10.9 or later: App Store
+* 10.9 Mavericks or later: App Store (Xcode 6)
+* 10.8 Mountain Lion - XCode 5.1.1 - [Apple Developer Downloads].
+* 10.7 Lion - XCode 4.6.3 - [Apple Developer Downloads].
-* 10.8 or earlier: Check the [Apple Developer Downloads].
+* 10.6 Snow Leopard - XCode 4.2 (for Snow Leopard, if aviliable) or XCode 3.2.6 [Apple Developer Downloads].

 Sparkle updater is included if any additional patches comes out.
 1.0.6 will install Bash 3.2.56.